 Leadership Overview

-Food for the Hungry has 5 executives leading key functions including strategy, finance, international operations, and ownership.
+Food for the Hungry has 5 executives leading key functions including strategy, finance, and international operations.

-Driven by a commitment to ending human poverty, Food for the Hungry implements life-changing development programs, disaster relief, and advocacy, focusing on graduating communities from extreme poverty into self-sustainability within 10 to 15 years.
+Driven by a commitment to ending human poverty, Food for the Hungry implements life-changing development programs, disaster relief, and advocacy, focusing on graduating communities into self-sustainability.

-Driven by a commitment to ending human poverty, Food for the Hungry implements life-changing development programs, disaster relief, and advocacy, focusing on graduating communities from extreme poverty into self-sustainability within 10 to 15 years.
+Driven by a commitment to ending human poverty, Food for the Hungry implements life-changing development programs, disaster relief, and advocacy, focusing on graduating communities into self-sustainability.

 Leadership Roles at Food for the Hungry